-"The Society for Ecological Restoration promotes ecological restoration as a means of sustaining the diversity of life on Earth and reestablishing an ecologically healthy relationship between nature and culture.”
+"The Society for Ecological Restoration advances the science, practice, and policy of ecological restoration to sustain biodiversity, improve resilience in a changing climate, and re-establish an ecologically healthy relationship between nature and culture.”

 – SER mission statement

 We serve all those who engage in restoration: researchers, practitioners, experts and volunteers.
 We aspire to constant learning, openness to many forms of knowledge, humility and perseverance in the face of ecological challenges, and honesty and responsibility in our practice.

 As a relatively young science and practice, the ecological restoration community is coming to terms with rapid environmental, ecological and cultural changes.
 Our understanding of ecosystems and how to assist their recovery is constantly evolving.

 This work takes courage and a willingness to live with complexity and uncertainty.
 There are difficult choices involved in addressing the needs of ecosystems, people, animals, plants and other organisms.